rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/02 Observable.md

 }
 ```

+***TODO: PLEASE ADD A CODE EXAMPLE OF HOW YOU WOULD USE randomNumbers, AS THIS IS NOT AT ALL OBVIOUS TO ME.***

 Another example of `Observable.apply` is taken from JavaFx.
 This is the newest generation of user interface libraries in the
 Java SDK.
 By default JavaFx uses other techniques than `Observable` to listen to streams of events (using `EventListener`s),
 but as we will see later, it is very useful to wrap these streams into an `Observable`.
 This wrapping can be done using